valderan/simple-logger/docs/en/logger_api_reference.md

 ## 1. General information

 - Authentication: `Authorization: Bearer <token>` header (except for public log ingestion and `/health`).
 - Safeguards: global rate limiting and IP whitelist (default limit 120 requests/minute, adjustable via `/api/settings/rate-limit`).
+Projects with the `whitelist` or `docker` access level bypass the limiter, and IPs placed on the blacklist are blocked until the entry is removed.
 - Date format: ISO 8601 (UTC).
 - Swagger: `api/swaggerapi/openapi.yaml` or the Swagger UI service from `docker-compose.dev.yml`.